go-flutter-desktop/go-flutter/README.md

 flutter build bundle
 cd ../..

-# Download the share library (CORRESPONDING to the Flutter's version shown above)
+# Download the share library, the one corresponding to your flutter version.
-wget https://storage.googleapis.com/flutter_infra/flutter/af42b6dc95bd9f719e43c4e9f29a00640f0f0bba/darwin-x64/FlutterEmbedder.framework.zip -O .build/temp.zip

-# Move the share library
-unzip .build/temp.zip -d .build && unzip .build/FlutterEmbedder.framework.zip -d .build/FlutterEmbedder.framework
-mv .build/FlutterEmbedder.framework .
+go run engineDownloader.go

 # REQUIRED before every `go build`.
 The CGO compiler need to know where to look for the share library
 export CGO_LDFLAGS="-F${PWD} -Wl,-rpath,@executable_path"